 Across the world, the Covid-19 pandemic brought about a shift in living conditions and socio-cultural factors.
 It has been challenging for people to deal with rapid changes in lifestyles, cope with frequent lockdowns, work and study from their homes, and deal with death and the potential loss of loved ones.

-Meherali et al. conducted a systematic review to explore the mental health of adolescents and children within the background of Covid-19 and other past pandemics.
+Meherali et al. conducted a systematic review to explore the poor mental health of adolescents and children within the background of Covid-19 and other past pandemics.
 What they found was quite disturbing and a cause for concern among mental health professionals.
 During and after each pandemic, they saw an uptick in the levels of depression, anxiety, disturbances in sleep and appetite, and isolation.
-Consequently, there have also been instances of suicide rates increasing in various countries among teenagers.
+Consequently, there have also been instances of suicide and mental illness rates increasing in various countries among teenagers.

 We had a quick chat with Julie Payne, MFT, to understand what is happening with teenagers today and how best one can provide them with the support they need.